Study: Mutations in BRCA1 or BRCA2 may increase risk for endometrial cancer

 Prevention

-- Risk-reducing removal of ovaries and , (known as salpingo-oophorectomy) is recommended between ages 35-40 for and 40-45 for and upon completion of childbearing.
+- Risk-reducing removal of ovaries and fallopian tubes, (known as risk-reducing salpingo-oophorectomy or RRSO) is recommended between ages 35-40 for BRCA1 and 40-45 for BRCA2 and upon completion of childbearing.

-- Research studies show that removing the ovaries can increase survival for women with mutations.
+- Research shows that removing the ovaries can increase survival for women with BRCA1 or BRCA2 mutations.

 - Women should talk with their doctors about the effects of early menopause and options for managing them.